metrorailings/OwlBlog/content/posts/week-11-insights.md

 Negative game script doomed the next Colts drive.

 Indianapolis defense stopped Green Bay's offense with their base cover-two defense on 3rd down.

+Green Bay scored on a wide receiver where 3 receivers were paired up against 2 defensive backs.
+I wonder if these Colts are particular vulnerable against formations involving 3 wide receivers on one side of the field...